 Is the candle’s surface clean?

 Ditto for debris.
-Any residual soot, dust, mold, lint or other micro-particles that get suspended in wax get a life of their own when the candle is lit, creating even more soot.
+Any residual soot, dust, mold, lint, or other micro-particles suspended in wax get a life of their own when the candle is lit, creating even more soot — even in natural candles.

 So, keep your candles clean and debris-free for the cleanest burn.
 It’s not unusual to see experts the top layer of their candles with a lint-free cloth and then topping them with a candle lid!

-The National Candle Association also strongly advices burning candles in well-ventilated areas to avoid the accumulation of any toxic chemicals.
+The National Candle Association also strongly advises burning candles in a well-ventilated area to avoid accumulating toxic chemicals.

-I will personally only burn vegetable wax based candles (that’s soy wax or coconut wax) in a closed space, which is often the case with our bedroom.
+I will only burn vegetable wax-based candles (soy wax or coconut wax) in a closed space, which is often the case with our bedroom.

 Are you burning the candle for too long?

-Burning a candle for too long is also counter-productive.
-Maximum burn times vary from candle to candle, so always read the manufacturers’ instructions; however, a good rule of thumb is no more than four hours.
+Burning a candle for too long is also counterproductive.
+Maximum burn times vary from candle to candle, so always read the manufacturers’ instructions; however, a good rule of thumb is at most four hours.
+Longer burn times degrade the wax and are more likely to produce soot.

 Are you blowing out the candle?